hungcrujewellgebrak/teensy-raw/README.md

 This is a raw teensy 3.1 build environment, based on Teensyduino 1.20.

-There are already several of these around, but usually eschew Windows support and/or do not build a core library causing unnecessarily large firmware images.
+There are already several of these around, but usually eschew Windows support and/or do not build static library files causing unnecessarily large firmware images due to dead code being included.

 Linux (x86_64), Mac and Windows are all supported, other (Unixy) OSes should work with the correct tools and slight modifications to `Makefile`.

 Usage
 -----

-Put your C/C++ sources in `src`.
-Makefile compiles C files using C99 standard (with GNU extensions) and C++ files using the C++0x standard (also with GNU extensions).
+Put your C/C++ sources in `src` and put your Arduino libraries in 'libraries'.

+`Makefile` compiles C files using C99 standard (with GNU extensions) and C++ files using the C++0x standard (also with GNU extensions).

 On Linux that require it, copy the `49-teensy.rules` from your platform's tools directory to `/etc/udev/rules.d` before plugging in the teensy.